samwich/100DaysOfSwiftUI/notes.md

      - add an alert()
      - put `showingOrderError = true` in the `catch` block
   3. Convert `Order` to a `struct` and wrap it in an `ObservableObject` `class`.
 This will make `Codable` conformance simpler.
+      - `Codable` conformance is much easier, but now every View has to know about OrderWrapper's implementation.